kriegschrei/bgg-kallax-organizer/DEPLOYMENT.md

 ## Option 4: Vercel (Frontend) + Railway (Backend)

 1. **Backend on Railway** (as in Option 1)
+   - **Important:** Railway provides persistent storage, so the cache will work properly ✅

 2. **Frontend on Vercel:**
    - Go to [vercel.com](https://vercel.com)